Ranking the best and worst bowl games? Those decisions were no-brainers. The games in between were the fun part.

 Bowl season has arrived, but not every game is created equal.
 See how Mark Schlabach ranks all 34 bowl games.

-After gazing into the crystal ball, Mark Schlabach reveals his five predictions for the ACC in 2008.
+After peering into his crystal ball, Mark Schlabach conjured up five predictions for the 2007 SEC season.